 5) Ban the clutter – Keep accessories to a minimum for a streamlined look which will give the illusion of more space

 Ready to go?
-Choose some Peel & Stick Colour Swatches and get planning your next project ✌🏽
+Choose some Peel & Stick Colour Samples and get planning your next project ✌🏽